 - Find a job: This shows that you have income coming in.

-- If you get a credit card, make some purchases from time to time: This shows you know how to use credit and are responsible with it.
+- If you have a credit card, make some purchases from time to time: This shows you know how to use credit and are responsible with it.

 To build a high credit score, make sure you do the following: